GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 The owner domain hosts a manifest file that lists its member domains.
 A browser can ask a member website to specify its owner, and then check the owner's manifest to verify the relationship.

-Browser policies will prevent abuse or misuse.
+Browser policies are expected to prevent abuse or misuse.
 For example, First-Party Sets must not enable the exchange of user information across unrelated sites, or the grouping of sites that are not owned by the same entity.
-Owner sites will need to submit their proposed group of domains to a public tracker (such as a dedicated GitHub repository) along with information needed to satisfy browser policy.
+One possible way for a site to register could be for the site to submit their proposed group of domains to a public tracker (such as a dedicated GitHub repository) along with information needed to satisfy browser policy.
 Verification of the owner’s control over member domains may also require a challenge to be served at a `.well-known` URL on each of the domains in the set.

-The matching proposal for First-Party Sets is the `SameParty` cookie attribute.
-Specifying the SameParty attribute on a cookie instructs the browser to include the cookie when its context is part of the same First-Party Set as the top-level context.
+The complementary proposal to First-Party Sets is the `SameParty` cookie attribute.
+Specifying the `SameParty` attribute on a cookie instructs the browser to include the cookie when its context is part of the same First-Party Set as the top-level context.

 For example, for the First-Party Set described above, if a.example sets this cookie: